 Mordechai: Yeah, yeah.
 Actually there is this influencer stuff.
-Like everyone is doing influencers.
+Like everyone is doing influencers on social media and stuff.
 And I think that it’s a good way to boost your store when it’s getting started.
 You can contact these influencers that have a lot of followers, and you can pay them really cheap.
 It’s like $500, sometimes maybe $100.
 Sometimes you don’t even need to pay them.
-You can simply send them a free product they are excited about it, and if your product is good, they will do a good review about it on their Instagram page, and this kind of stuff can bring you many sales to charge your Facebook pixel before you even start on Facebook and then you can start by retargeting them instead of starting with new cold ads.
+You can simply send them a free product they are excited about it, and if your product is good, they will do a good review about it on their Instagram page, and this kind of stuff can bring you many sales to charge your Pixel before you even start on Facebook and then you can start by retargeting them instead of starting with new cold ads.

-Mordechai: When I think about this question, I think that if you’re interested starting your own drop shipping store, business, whatever, have a business plan, be prepared.
+Mordechai: When I think about this question, I think that if you’re interested in starting your own dropshipping store, business, whatever, have a business plan, be prepared.
 If you’re willing to spend 5K, what will you be spending this 5K for?
-Like 1,000 for product, 4,000 for ads?
+Like 1,000 on products to sell, 4,000 for ads?
 What will you be you doing with this money?
 Many of the people, most of them, I think like over 90% of people simply throw money on ads.
-They create a store, they find a product and start spending, wasting money, money, money, money out, just wasting money on ads, testing and testing and testing and testing.
+They create a store, they find products to sell and start spending, wasting money, money, money, money out, just wasting money on ads, testing and testing and testing and testing.
 Eventually, they spend like 5K and they’re like, “Woah, what happened?
-How did I got to this point?
+How did I get to this point?
 Now I need to go back to my daily job.
 Now I need to… What will I eat?”
 They don’t think about this kind of stuff.
 I got a message from a person once, he said like he sold his car to pay for ads and stuff.
 I was like, “Why did you do that?
 Do you have any kind of plan?
 Is this part of your strategy?
 Why did you do that?”
-He’s like, “No, I just needed money for ads to test new products.”
+He’s like, “No, I just needed money for ads to test new products to sell.”

 So, if you’re getting started, I think that there is no amount of money.
-There is a minimum you will be spending money, so you need a minimum.
+There is a minimum.
+You will be spending money, so you need a minimum.
 I think $1,000 would be the minimum amount to get started in building a real business.
 You can test products with $100 as well.
-Shopify is free for 14 days, and Facebook Ads, like, you can spend $10 a day to test.
+Shopify is free for 40 days, and Facebook Ad is like, you can spend $10 a day to test.
 So, it’s not really an expensive business, but I think you should consider at least 1K, like $1,000 just to get started.